m1maker/FPRecorder/readme.md

     *   Run FPRecorder as Administrator if other applications with higher privileges are intercepting hotkeys (though generally not recommended unless necessary).
 *   **Settings window changes not taking effect:**
     *   Ensure you clicked "Save and Apply" in the Settings window.
 Changes are not applied if you only click "Cancel" or close the window.
+*   **I hear crackling, glitches or dropouts in my recording:**
+    *   System drivers typically attempt to select the optimal buffer size for your sound card based on hardware parameters.
+However, on less powerful computers, a suboptimal buffer size may be selected, leading to audio glitches.
+To resolve this, try increasing the buffer size in increments (e.g., 128, 256, 512, 1024) until you achieve clear sound.
 ---